CliffordAnderson/XQuery4Humanists/01-introduction.md

 ## Session One

+In this session, you will learn the basics of the [XQuery](https://www.w3.org/TR/xquery-31/) programming language.
+I cannot cover the full XQuery specification in this introductory lesson.
+I hope to provide enough on an orientation for you to get started with the XQuery and to start solving some real problems.

+### Learning Outcomes

+*
+*
+*

 ### Introduction

 If you've programmed in a language like PHP or Python, you've used imperative and object-oriented constructs.
 The distinguishing feature of such programming languages is that they rely on changes of state to process information.
 That is, they require you to tell the computer how to process your ideas step-by-step, kind of like when you are making a recipe and taking the flour from a dry mix to dough to some baked good.

 XQuery belongs to a different strand of programming languages derived from the lambda calculus and related to programming languages like Erlang, Haskell, Lisp, and R. In functional programming languages, everything is an expression and all expressions evaluate to some value.
 Clear? :) A simpler way of putting things is that in functional programming you write functions that take a value as input and produce a value as an output.
 So, returning to our baking example,

-While many programmers consider functional programming languages hard to learn, my experience is that first-time programmers find them easier to understand.
+While imperative programmers consider functional programming languages hard to learn, my experience is that first-time programmers find them easier to understand.

 For example, try out this expression in XQuery:

 ```xquery
 1 + 1
 ```
 This expression evaluates to 2.
 Pretty simple, right?
 You can evaluate any function in XQuery in like manner.
 For instance, try:

 ```xquery
 fn:upper-case("hello, world!")
 ```

-Since all expressions evaluate to some value, you can use a expression in XQuery wherever you would use a value.
+Since all expressions evaluate to values, you can use a expression in XQuery wherever you would use a value.
 For example, you can pass one expression as the input to another expression.
 This example takes a string ```"1,2,3"```, converts it into a sequence of three strings, reverse the order, and then joins the sequence of three strings back together.

 ```xquery
 string-join(fn:reverse(fn:tokenize("1,2,3",",")),",")
 ```

 This ability to substitute expressions with values is called [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency_(computer_science)).
-In a nutshell, it means that your expression will always evaluate to the same value when given the same input.
+Your expression will always evaluate to the same value when given the same input.
 Programming in XQuery (and XSLT and R) is different from other kinds of programming because you're not producing 'side effects' such as updating the value of your variables.

 ### FLWOR Expressions

-Things are already looking a little messy, aren't they?
+Our code is already looking a little messy, isn't it?
 A fundamental construct in XQuery is the FLWOR expression.
 While you could write XQuery expressions without FLWOR expressions, you probably wouldn't want to.
 FLWOR expressions introduce some key concepts, including variable binding, sorting, and filtering.
 FLWOR stands for "for, let, where, order by, return."

 * ```for``` iteratives over a sequence (technically, a "tuple stream"), binding a variable to each item in turn.
 * ```let``` binds an variable to an expression.